 In Part I, last week, I laid out a general overview on why projects fail and looked at reason #1 in more detail.
-In Part II, we will look at reasons 2-4 in greater detail.
+In Part II, we will look at reasons 2-4 in greater detail and importance of project manager.

 Is project success or failure solely the responsibility of the Project Manager?
 In my opinion, the answer is NO. This may surprise some but if we don’t have involvement, commitment, and bravery by sponsors of the project more than likely a project will fail.
 Furthermore, organizational leadership must create an environment that supports a project environment.